hey-network/mainchain/readme.md

 ##### Customizations

-The Hey Token extends the ERC20 specifications to include two additional security features:
+The HEY token extends the ERC20 specifications to include two additional security features:

-- `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), this feature prevents the sending of HEY tokens to the HEY Token contract itself.
+- `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), this feature prevents the sending of HEY tokens to the HEY token contract itself.
 It does so by adding a modifier to the `transfer()` and `transferFrom()` functions.
 - `EmergencyERC20Drain`: as per [Zilliqa's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), this feature allows the owner to drain any other ERC20 tokens mistakenly sent to the contract by transferring said tokens to the owner's address.
 It does so by using the `drain()` function.

 #### Testing of specifications